 Dr. Min leveraged his experience as President of the National Collegiate Judo Association, Chairman of the Collegiate Committee of the U.S. Judo Federation, Chairman of the Judo Committee of Montana, and Member of the USOC Judo Committee.
 He began a concerted effort to educate the decision makers within the AAU and elsewhere in order to convince them that taekwondo its own official recognition.
 Dr. Min emphasized four main points to support his argument.

-In the fall of 1973, Dr. Min was invited to an AAU Executive Committee session by the president, David Rivenes, whom Dr. Min first met when Mr. Rivenes was the AAU Montana State President.
+Dr. Min was invited to make a presentation at an AAU Executive Committee session in the fall of 1973, by the AAU president, David Rivenes, whom Dr. Min first met when Mr. Rivenes was the AAU Montana State President.
 The Executive Committee’s positive reception to the idea of including taekwondo as sport within the AAU led to another Executive Committee meeting in May 1974 before being placed up for vote of the entire AAU in Fall 1974.

 An important aspect to Dr. Min’s approach was the emphasis upon inclusion rather than exclusion.
 Instead of taking an either/or approach of “karate-or-taekwondo” only where one immediately prevents the inclusion of the other he suggested that judo, karate, and taekwondo could co-exist as separate sports under an umbrella martial arts structure similar to track and field, wrestling (freestyle and Greco-Roman), and the aquatic sports (swimming, diving, and, later, synchronized swimming).
 In this way, other martial arts such as gongfu and wushu could be added at a later time.